 My best idea entails asking what I hope is a less grand question, namely, “what futures could cryptocurrencies have, and what sets of conditions might bring one, or some, of these futures about?”.
 A technique for answering this question, by no means the only one, might involve looking at case studies.

 I came across a gaming company called FunFair recently.
 What FunFair does is use the blockchain to allow users to create, play, and administer “fair” online casino games.
 Here, the blockchain’s transparent nature resolves an ancient and obvious problem – the perception that the odds are unfairly stacked against one in a casino, and it arguably offers a level of protection not found in the nearest gambling den.
-Furthermore, this platform allows “anyone” to set up a low-cost cryptocurrency casino stocked with, as FunFair claims, secure and fair games.
+Furthermore, this platform allows “anyone” to set up a low-cost cryptocurrency casino stocked with, as FunFair claims, secure and fair games like the ones offered at Vietbet as per the Vietbet review given by the players of the game.
 I think this a very promising use of blockchain technology.

 That said, I have no idea whether buying Fun Tokens on an exchange is a smart move or not.
 However, FunFair might be able to tease out one or several potential useful applications as a cryptocurrency.
 Here we have a sector with significant trust issues (the possibility of getting cheated by a game or having one’s money lifted by a faceless online casino) and relatively high barriers to entry (presumably it isn’t easy for the average person to set up a secure digital casino account at a low cost).
 If the blockchain model can resolve this problem, perhaps one can apply the “FunFair model” to the analogous cases, namely low trust/hard to facilitate transactions that have nothing to do with baccarat or blackjack.